BoT-SORT: Robust Associations Multi-Pedestrian Tracking: Experiments

 We compare our BoT-SORT and BoT-SORT-ReID state-of-the-art trackers on the test set of MOT17 and MOT20 under the private detection protocol in Table~\ref{table_mot17}, Table~\ref{table_mot20}, respectively.
 All the results are directly obtained from the official MOTChallenge evaluation server.
-Comparing FPS with absolute fairness is difficult because the speed claimed by each method depends on the devices where they are implemented, and the time spent on detections is generally excluded for tracking-by-detection trackers.\\
+Comparing FPS is difficult because the speed claimed by each method depends on the devices they are implemented on, and the time spent on detections is generally excluded for tracking-by-detection trackers.\\ \\

 \textbf{MOT17.} BoT-SORT-ReID and the simpler version, BoT-SORT, both outperform all other state-of-the-art trackers in all main metrics, i.e. MOTA, IDF1, and HOTA.
 BoT-SORT-ReID is the first tracker to achieve IDF1 above 80, Table~\ref{table_mot17}.
-The high IDF1 along with the high MOTA in diverse scenarios indicates that our tracker is robust and effective. \\
+The high IDF1 along with the high MOTA in diverse scenarios indicates that our tracker is robust and effective. \\ \\

-\textbf{MOT20.} MOT20 is considered a difficult benchmark due to crowded scenarios and many occlusion cases.
-Even due, BoT-SORT-ReID ranks 1st in term of MOTA, IDF1 and HOTA, Table~\ref{table_mot20}.
-Some other trackers were able to achieve the same result in one metric (e.g. the same MOTA or IDF1) but their other results were compromised.
-Our methods were able to improve significantly the IDF1 and the HOTA while preserving the MOTA.\\
+\textbf{MOT20.} MOT20 is considered to be a difficult benchmark due to crowded scenarios and many occlusion cases.
+Even so, BoT-SORT-ReID ranks 1st in terms of MOTA, IDF1 and HOTA, Table~\ref{table_mot20}.
+Some other trackers were able to achieve the same results in one metric (e.g. the same MOTA or IDF1) but their other results were compromised.
+Our methods were able to significantly improve the IDF1 and the HOTA while preserving the MOTA.\\